cmu-delphi/delphi-epidata/docs/symptom-survey/index.md

 ---
-title: COVID Trends and Impact Survey
+title: COVID-19 Trends and Impact Survey
 has_children: true
 nav_order: 2
 ---

-# COVID Trends and Impact Survey
+# COVID-19 Trends and Impact Survey

 Since April 2020, Delphi has conducted a voluntary COVID-19 symptom survey, distributed daily to users in the United States via a partnership with Facebook.